-Tualatin Valley Fire & Rescue values its employees as its most important resource.
-As such, the District is dedicated to the well-being of its personnel.
-TVF&R is committed to improving and maintaining employee wellness, specifically in terms of physical fitness.
+The District values its employees as its most important resource.
+As such, the District is dedicated to the wellbeing of its members.
+Tualatin Valley Fire & Rescue is committed to improving and maintaining employee wellness, specifically in terms of physical fitness.

 The benefits gained from living a healthy lifestyle are innumerable.
-Individuals who consistently participate in physical activity are generally healthier, more fit, and able to endure greater stresses and strains that come from activities in daily life, including the workplace.
+Individuals who consistently participate in physical activity are generally healthier, more fit, and able to endure greater stresses and strains that come from activities of daily life (including the workplace).

-A firefighter's level of personal fitness is directly related to their levels of health, well-being, self-esteem, and overall job performance.
+A firefighter's level of personal fitness is directly related to his/her levels of health, wellbeing, self-esteem, and overall job performance.
 This is not to say that lack of personal fitness is detrimental to any of these areas; however, improved physical fitness has been proven to enhance one's ability and performance in these areas.

 Specific to fire-related positions, the proper implementation of a physical fitness program has been debated for some time.
-Research has consistently shown the need for high levels of aerobic fitness, muscular endurance, muscular strength, and flexibility to perform safely and effectively in fire-related positions.
+Research has consistently shown the need for high levels of aerobic fitness, muscular endurance, muscular strength and flexibility to perform safely and effectively in fire-related positions.
 Research has further shown that high levels of physical fitness reduce exposure to on-the-job injury and illness.
 Physical fitness is essential to maintaining the wellness of uniformed personnel.